AGREEMENT RENEWING AN ALLIANCE

 The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) Harrisburg Area Office and the Pennsylvania Chamber of Business and Industry (PCBI) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and PCBI hereby renew the Alliance signed March 29, 2004 and last renewed August 18, 2009 with a continued emphasis on reducing and preventing exposure to hazards associated predominantly with general industry.
+To that end, OSHA and PCBI hereby renew the Alliance signed March 29, 2004 and last renewed March 5, 2012 with a continued emphasis on reducing and preventing exposure to hazards associated predominantly with the general industry sector.
 Specifically, OSHA and PCBI are committed to providing PCBI members and others with information, guidance, and access to training resources that will help them protect the health and safety of workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
 In renewing this Alliance, OSHA and PCBI recognize that OSHA’s State Plan and On-site Consultation Project partners are an integral part of the OSHA national effort.

 Raising Awareness of OSHA’s Rulemaking and Enforcement Initiatives

-OSHA and PCBI intend to work together to achieve the following goals related to raising awareness of OSHA’s rulemaking and enforcement initiatives:
+OSHA and PCBI intend to work together to achieve the following goals related to raising awareness of OSHA’s rulemaking and enforcement initiatives, as resources permit:

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-- To encourage worker participation in workplace safety and health by participating in the PCBI sponsored Pennsylvania Bureau of Workers’ Compensation and the Bureau of Pennsafes’ annual employer/employee safety committee recertification training event.
+- To encourage worker participation in the PCBI sponsored Pennsylvania Bureau of Workers’ Compensation, Health and Safety Division, annual employer safety committee recertification training event.

 Training and Education

-OSHA and PCBI intend to work together to achieve the following training and education goals:
+OSHA and PCBI intend to work together to achieve the following training and education goals, as resources permit:

 - To develop or assist in the development of effective training and education programs for member companies and others regarding hazards within the general industry sector and to communicate such information to constituent employers and workers.

-- To present occupational safety and health topics at least annually, to PCBI members on OSHA General Industry compliance.
+- To present occupational safety and health information at least annually, to PCBI members on OSHA General Industry compliance.

 Outreach and Communication

-OSHA and PCBI intend to work together to achieve the following outreach and communication goals:
+OSHA and PCBI intend to work together to achieve the following outreach and communication goals, as resources permit:

 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA’s and the PCBI Web site) to employers and workers in the industry.

-- To speak, exhibit, or appear at OSHA’s or PCBI conferences, local meetings, or other applicable events, as resources permit.
+- To speak, exhibit, or appear at OSHA’s or PCBI conferences, local meetings, or other applicable events.

 - To share information among OSHA personnel and industry safety and health professionals regarding PCBI good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by OSHA and PCBI.